TerriaJS/terriajs/Documentation/WorkingWithTerria/Extending-TerriaJS.md

 To add an item to the catalog, the easiest thing to do is to find a similar item in the list and mirror yours after that.
 You can also find the complete list of catalog member "types" in [registerCatalogMembers.js](https://github.com/TerriaJS/terriajs/blob/master/lib/Models/registerCatalogMembers.js).
 The list of properties that are supported by a given catalog item type can be found in each view-model class's code (for example, [WebMapServiceCatalogItem](https://github.com/TerriaJS/terriajs/blob/master/src/Models/WebMapServiceCatalogItem.js)) and documentation (generated with `gulp docs`).

-# Gain programmatic access to the Catalog and Now Viewing panels

-Most applications built on National Map will include their own version of [main.js](https://github.com/NICTA/nationalmap/blob/master/src/viewer/main.js).
-It is this source file that creates the `ApplicationViewModel` and `CatalogViewModel`.
-Your version of `main.js` can create any additional UI components you need and pass these objects through to them.

 # Find a item or group in the catalog

 The easiest way to find an item in the catalog is to use the `findFirstItemByName` method on `CatalogGroupViewModel`: